What is it?

 Where can it go?

 There are several companies, landfills, and waste transfer stations across the province that are willing to collect shingles.
-Check out our database under "Construction/Demolition" to find options near to you.
+Check out our Waste Reduction Hub.